grantcolley/dotnetwhat/README.md

 >  <AllowUnsafeBlocks>true</AllowUnsafeBlocks>
 >  ```

-The following example shows how an immutable string, can actually be mutated by directly accessing it in memory.
+The following [C# code](https://github.com/grantcolley/dotnetwhat/blob/0b6be1165e020263b90f69151c42ab4b559b38f4/tests/MethodParametersTests.cs#L46) shows how an immutable string, can actually be mutated by directly accessing it in memory.
 The `unsafe` keyword allows us to create a [pointer](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types) `char* ptr` using the `fixed` statement, which gives us direct access to the value in the variable `source`, allowing us to directly replace each character in memory with a character from the variable `target`.
 >  **Warning** this example works because the number of characters in `source` and `target` are equal.
 ```C#
         [TestMethod]